AmeyDagaria007/Redux-Global/README.md

 # Redux-Global

-This Package is aimed to store the redux state in indexDb so we can persisit it .
+This package aims  to use indexDB to persisist the Redux Store in Web Storage so it can be used everywhere.

-## How To Use
-Create Database in IndexDB

-function = createDB

-it has createDb function which you can call it as index.ts or at the start of your web app

-Parameters

-@dbName = Database Name

-@version = version number

-@storeName = name of the database store

-## Using it with React-Redux

-functin = dbMiddleWare

-it exposes an middleware dbMiddleWare which you can plug in the redux store middleware

-## Retrieve Data

-function = hydrateReduxFromDB

-@parameters

-@dbName = Databse Name similiar to one that you have used in create one

-@storeName = similar to one that you have used in create one

-This function returns the data & redux-action as an array [data,action]

-@@Returns - [db,action]

-to get data and make your own action you can use [0] as first argument is the data from store to get action with type "HYDRATE_STORE_DB" and payload as data you can use [1]
+# Functions Exposed

+1 . createDB -> Call this function in index.ts or at earlieast to create a db in indexDB it takes databseName,version & storeName as Parameters

+2.dbMiddleWare -> Connect this middleware to your redux store middleware (Wheenver now redux store is updated db will be updated)

+3.hydrateReduxFromDB -> it takes the dbname and storename as paramaters use the same that you have proided during creation time and it returns an array of data and action [data,action]. you can use the data and create your own action or use redux-action directly with type HYDRATE_STORE_DB

-## It aslo exposes and function which takes input a callback function and runs when tab is changes
+4.addTabsListner -> It adds an listner to window when tab changes and runs and it takes an cb function which runs whenever tab is changed

-function = addTabsListner

-@parameter = cb = callback function which should be run when tab is changed
+Thank You

+Please raise issue on git if you are having any trouble

+Author:-
+Amey Dagaria